 Moose are a very coveted animal when it comes to Montana ranches wildlife.
 In fact, a Montana ranch that has more than just a passing Moose is very rare and coveted.
 Venture West Ranches is asked regularly if we have ranches for sale that have resident populations of Moose.
 Truth be told, we have no way of knowing this or guaranteeing it because of the rarity of Moose.
 Moose are the largest members of the deer family.
 They have a very distinctive nose that makes them look to be a far distant cousin.
 Their antlers, also called paddles, can spread up to 6 feet wide.
 The paddles are used in art and chandeliers and are very coveted.
 They also have a very distinctive flap of skin underneath their throat called a bell.

 They live the longest out of the deer family.
 A moose lifespan ranges from 15-20 years.
 Their shoulder height can be up to 6’6” and the males can weigh up to 1800 lbs although the subspecies in Montana called Shiraz weighs up to 1000 lbs.
 There are a total of 4 subspecies of moose.
 Com moose will have one to two calves and the calves will weigh @ 30 lbs each.
 Calves can quickly outrun predators and will stay with mom up to 18 months.

-Moose will eat up to 73 lbs/day in the summer and up to 34 lbs/day in winter and a moose’s stomach can hold 100 lbs of food in stomach.
+Moose will eat up to 73 lbs/day in the summer and up to 34 lbs/day in winter and a moose’s stomach can hold 100 lbs of food.
 Their stomach needs cool temperatures to best digest their woody diet.
 Moose prefer to browse on taller grasses and shrubs.
-During the winter moose will eat shrubs and pinecones but are also not above scraping through snow for food.
+During the winter, moose will eat shrubs and pinecones but are also not above scraping through snow for food.
 During the summer they tend to feed on aquatic plants.